Soil: Nature's Recipe - Greenhouse Program

 In this engaging program, students become young scientists challenged to investigate "What is the best soil for plants?".
 Using the familiar terms "ingredients" and "recipe" to consider the characteristics of different types of soil, children will explore the needs of plants growing in deserts, rainforests, and temperate climates.

-This program is available virtually, at local school areas, and (eventually) in person at the TUSC Greenhouse.
-Classes who choose a school visit will investigate the type of soil around their sites and receive plants to pot for their classrooms.
+This program is available virtually, at local school areas, and in person at the TUSC Greenhouse.
+Classes who choose a school visit will investigate the type of soil around their sites and may receive plants to pot for their classrooms.

 Availability: fall (October to December), winter (January to mid-March), spring (mid-March to April)